GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

 #### Optional Arguments

+*   **--family**: The family of the source image.
+This will cause the latest non-deprecated image in the family to be used as the source image.
 *   **--project-id**: The project Id of the project where the custom image is created and saved.
 The default project Id is the current project id specified in `gcloud config get-value project`.